Users & roles

 Management

-If a user leaves your company or team you will likely want to restrict their access to Outline.
-We recommend suspending these users which will prevent login and immediately logout any existing sessions – however all data will be retained.
+However, we recommend suspending these users which will prevent login, immediately logout any existing sessions, and remove the billed seat – all data will be retained.

-It is also possible to delete users, however this will clear all PII resulting in documents and comments attributed to “Unknown”, it will also prevent you reinstating their account at a future time.
+It is also possible to delete users, however this will clear all PII resulting in documents and comments attributed to “Unknown”, it will also prevent you potentially reinstating their account at a future time.